ietf-wg-masque/draft-ietf-masque-quic-proxy/draft-pauly-connect-quic.md

 tunnelled in DATAGRAM frames.
 The client MAY also choose to tunnel some short header packets even after receiving the successful response.

-If the client receives an error, such as a 409 (Conflict) response, it MUST NOT forward packets to the requested Server Connection ID, but only use tunnelled mode.
+If the client's request that included the Server-Connection-Id is rejected, for example with a 409 (Conflict) response, it MUST NOT forward packets to the requested Server Connection ID, but only use tunnelled mode.

 QUIC long header packets MUST NOT be forwarded.
 These packets can only be tunnelled within DATAGRAM frames to avoid exposing unnecessary connection metadata.